lzell/AIProxySwift/README.md

 ### How to generate images with your own flux fine-tune

-Use the '<version>' string that was returned from the snippet above, but do not include the model owner and model name in the string.
+Use the `<version>` string that was returned from the snippet above, but do not include the model owner and model name in the string.

     import AIProxy